smason/ip2/docs/csi-vis.md

 series of plots show a selected gene and its parents.
 The menu-bar at the top of the page allows some other operations to be performed.

+![CSI results visualisation with main areas of the display highlighted][csihighlight]

 ## Network Graph ##

-The top right of the page displays a directed graph showing all the selected genes with arrows pointing from "parental" genes to their targets.
+The top right of the page (highlighted blue in the figure) displays a directed graph showing all the selected genes with arrows pointing from "parental" genes to their targets.
 The plot can be dragged after clicking with the mouse and zoomed by "scrolling".
 Hovering over a node displays its name, while clicking on it allows it to be rearranged within the graph.

 The actual nodes and edges displayed within the graph is a representation of the graph with the current options applied, with a